Teams in limbo awaiting MHSAA decision

 Representative Council member and Bear Lake athletic director Karen Leinaar said there was still much to discuss among the council and executive board, although she was unable to comment on any resolutions while the meeting was in recess.

 Athletic directors across northern Michigan scrambled to get events set up for opening weekend, regardless of the decision made Thursday.
-TC Central is set to host a four-team, round-robin event Saturday morning at Keystone Soccer Complex, and Benzie Central has already laid out extensive plans on how to make the Pete Moss Invite happen this Friday and Saturday.
+TC Central is set to host a four-team, round-robin event Saturday morning at Keystone Soccer Complex, and Benzie Central has already laid out extensive plans on how to make the Pete Moss Invite happen next weekend.

 “Being that the Pete Moss Invite is the first big invite this year, everybody will be watching,” said Benzie interim athletic director Eli Harris.

-Harris said he spent a considerable amount of time trying to organize the Pete Moss Invite, which will feature 17 teams arriving and running at different times over a two-day span.
+Harris said he spent a considerable amount of time trying to organize the Aug.
+28-29 Pete Moss Invite, which will feature 56 schools arriving and running at different times over a 17-hour span.
 Athletic directors, coaches and players seem to be on board with doing literally anything it takes in order to be on the playing field this fall.

 “The guys are chomping at the bit.
 It has been hard being cooped up all spring and summer,” Fiegel said.
 “A number of them said once we returned to practice, it was like a return to normalcy for them.”